T20X/notes/kafka.md

 **acks=all** , requries all in-sinc replicats to confirm the message before consumers could see it

+**queue.buffering.max.kbytes** max number of topic+partion queue size allowed to be fetched, but not yet consumed by the client.
+Note that default is quite high !
+1GB!

 # consumer

 also support the following consume guarantees: